JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 STRIPE_PUBLIC_KEY = "STRIPE_PUBLIC_KEY"
 STRIPE_SECRET_KEY = "STRIPE_SECRET_KEY"
 STRIPE_WH_SECRET = "STRIPE_WH_SECRET"
-STRIPE_CURRENCY = EUR

 DEFAULT_FROM_EMAIL = "DEFAULT_FROM_EMAIL"
-EMAIL_HOST = "smtp.gmail.com"
 EMAIL_HOST_PASS = "EMAIL_HOST_PASS"
 EMAIL_HOST_USER = "EMAIL_HOST_USER"
-EMAIL_PORT = 587
-EMAIL_USE_TLS = True
+USE_AWS = "True"
 ```

-4. From this screen, copy the value of DATABASE_URL
+4. From this screen, copy the value of DATABASE_URL.

-5. After this go to your settings.py the young_irish_artists directory and comment out the default database configuration and add:
+5. After this, go to your settings.py file to the young_irish_artists directory and comment out the default database configuration and add:

 ```
 DATABASES = {